 11.3 Nothing in this Agreement will operate to limit or exclude the liability of the Company for death or personal injury arising from the Company’s negligence, fraud, or any other liability that by law cannot be limited or excluded.

-11.4 Views expressed by Course faculty members are their own, and the Company accepts no liability for advice given, or views expressed by the Course faculty members or in any notes or documentation provided to the Student.
+11.4 Views expressed by any employee or contractor of the Company are their own, and the Company accepts no liability for advice given, or views expressed by them or in any notes or documentation provided to the Student.

-11.5 Unless otherwise indicated, all courses are taught in English.
+11.5 All courses are taught in English.
 The Company does not accept any liability for any losses, costs, or expenses incurred by or on behalf of the Student, in connection with the Student’s lack of English language ability.
 The Student warrants the suitability for purpose of his/her English language ability.

-11.6 The Company accepts no liability for the loss or damage of the Student’s property, and shall not provide any insurance cover whatsoever to the Student.
+11.6 The Company accepts no liability for the loss of or damage to the Student’s property, and shall not provide any insurance cover whatsoever to the Student.

 11.7 The warranties and undertakings given by the Company in this Agreement are to the extent permitted by law, given in lieu of all implied conditions, warranties, representations or other terms, including any relating to satisfactory quality, fitness for a particular or any purpose, or the ability to achieve a particular result.
 The Student shall have sole responsibility for fulfilling any requirements or accomplishing any objectives for which he/she purchased the Company’s services or materials.